nathanielvarona/pritunl-api-python/README.md

 # Pritunl API Client for Python

-This is a simple [Pritunl](https://pritunl.com/) API Client written in Python 3.
+This is a simple [Pritunl](https://pritunl.com/) API Client written in Python.

 You need to refer to Pritunl [API Documentation](https://docs.pritunl.com/docs/api) to understand how to use this.
 This API client uses almost the same command as the [API Handlers](https://github.com/pritunl/pritunl-web/tree/master/handlers).